shopware/docs/guides/plugins/plugins/administration/search-custom-data.md

 }
 ```

-To change the color of the tag, or the icon in the untyped global search a module has to be registered with an entity reference in the module:
+To change the color of the tag, or the icon in the untyped global search, a module has to be registered with an entity reference in the module:

 ```javascript
 Shopware.Module.register('any-name', {